spraakbanken/sparv-sbx-sentiment-analysis/sparv-sbx-sentence-sentiment-kb-sent/README.md

 ### Configuration

-You can configure this plugin by the number of neighbours to generate.
+You can configure this plugin in the following way.

 #### Number of Decimals